To the Failed Homemaker

 I know the dirty little secret that you hide from the outside world.

-I know that you think people would be shocked to peek into your messy life, and I also know that your inner monologue goes something like this:
+You think people would be shocked to peek into your messy life.
+And I also know that your inner monologue goes something like this:

 “Look at this clutter!
 There is stuff everywhere and it’s taking over our lives”.